Killer Diller (2004 film)

-Killer Diller is a 2004 drama film with musical elements that had a limited release in 2006.
+Killer Diller is a 2004 American drama film with musical elements that had a limited release in 2006.
 Produced by Sprocketdyne Entertainment and distributed by Freestyle Releasing, the film was written and directed by Tricia Brock and is based on the novel by Clyde Edgerton.
 Bottleneck was its working title.
 It was screened at the South by Southwest Film Festival in March 2004 and the Tribeca Film Festival on May 4, 2004.

 Plot

 Wesley, (William Lee Scott) a car thief and musician sent to live at a halfway house on the campus of a Christian college meets Vernon, (Lucas Black) an autistic piano player in need of a friend.
 Together they team up with the struggling halfway house band to create the Killer Diller Blues Band.